CanevottiAlessia/Streamlit-miR-RF/README.md

 ## Data export

 The currently filtered dataset can be exported as:
 * **TSV table**
   (all visible columns, clean formatting)
 * **FASTA file**
   containing the pre-miRNA sequences of the selected entries

-These exports allow seamless integration with downstream analyses and custom pipelines.
+These exports allow downstream analyses and custom pipelines.

 ---